leftclickben/event-sourced-patience/frontend-cli/README.md

 ## Running the frontend

-To play the game, you need to configure a file named `.env` with the API base URL returned by the backend.
+To play the game, you need to configure the environment.
+Either:

+* Create a file named `.env` with the API base URL returned by the backend.
 The file `.template.env` can be copied as a starting point.
-You could also just set this as an actual environment variable.
+* Or, set actual environment variables with the names in the `.template.env` file.

 Then execute: